Karna – The Ill Fated Elder Son of Kunti

 Early Life and Adoption by Atiratha and Radha

-The young child was found by a charioteer named Atiratha, who belonged to the Suta caste.
+The young child was found by a charioteer named Atiratha – Adoptive father of Karna, who belonged to the Suta caste.
 Atiratha and his wife, Radha, brought him up as their own son, giving him the name Radheya, meaning “son of Radha.”
 From a young age, Karna was aware of his exceptional abilities and yearned to transcend his caste by mastering the art of warfare.
 However, being of a lower caste, he faced constant rejection and prejudice, a recurring theme throughout his life.

-Training Under Parashurama: The Curse and Its Consequences
+Training Under Parashurama – Rama of the Axe: The Curse and Its Consequences

 Karna, not wanting to be a charioteer, sought to enroll as a disciple of Parashurama, one of the greatest teachers of warfare and an enemy of all Kshatriyas.
 Knowing he would not be accepted if he revealed his caste, Karna presented himself as a Brahmana.
 Under Parashurama’s guidance, Karna became exceedingly skilled, especially with the bow, and was taught the use of many divine astras (missiles).

 One day, Parashurama was sleeping with his head on Karna’s lap when an insect began to bite into Karna’s foot.
 Not wanting to disturb his guru, Karna endured the pain silently.
 Eventually, blood from the wound woke Parashurama, who, seeing Karna’s endurance, suspected him to be a Kshatriya and demanded to know the truth.
-Karna humbly begged for forgiveness, revealing that he was unaware of his true origins and was the adopted son of a charioteer.
+Karna humbly begged for forgiveness, revealing that he was unaware of his true origins as the son of Kunti – Mother of Karna, Yudhishtra, Bheema and Arjuna.
 However, Parashurama, angered by the deceit, cursed Karna that all the skills he had learned would fail him at his moment of greatest need.
 This curse, a pivotal element in Karna’s tragic fate, haunted him throughout his life.

 Themes of Curse and Destiny